-EMPLOYEE DEMOGRAPHICS FISCAL YEAR (FY) 2019 TABC has 671 authorized FTE positions for the FY 2020-21 biennium.
+EMPLOYEE DEMOGRAPHICS FISCAL YEAR (FY) 2022

+TABC has 640 authorized FTE positions for the FY 2022-2023 biennium.
 Due to turnover, the agency's actual FTEs fluctuate.
+To illustrate, TABC's workforce as of April 30, 2022, had a total headcount of 536.
+This included 10 part-time employees and 526 full-time employees equaling 532 FTEs.
+The five commissioners are excluded from this headcount and demographics data to follow.

+Gender and Age

-To illustrate, TABC's workforce as of Feb.
-28, 2020, had a total headcount of 612.
-This included five commissioners, 10 part-time employees, and 597 full-time employees equaling 605.40 FTEs.
-Gender and Age: As seen in Figure 2, the TABC workforce comprises 57% males and 43% females.
-Figure 3 shows the ages of TABC employees grouped in categories; 82% of the workforce is between the ages of 30 and 59.
+As seen in Figure 2, the TABC workforce comprises 60% males and 40% females.
+Figure 3 shows the ages of TABC employees grouped in categories; 81% of the workforce is between the ages of 30 and 59.
 Age and gender statistics have remained stable with only a few percentages of variance since 2017.